IT-REX-Platform/media_service/README.md

 3. **GraphQL Endpoint:** Users can interact with the service through a GraphQL endpoint, enabling the retrieval of URLs for uploading and downloading media files.

-## Purpose

-1. **Content Upload and Management:**

-   The Media Service supports educators by offering a platform to manage various multimedia content types.
-Educators can enhance their teaching materials with a range of resources.

-2. **MinIO Object Storage Integration:**

-   Efficient storage is achieved by integrating with the MinIO object storage system.
-This integration ensures access to media files.

-3. **GraphQL Endpoint:**

-   Through the GraphQL endpoint, users can interact with the service to retrieve URLs for uploading and downloading media files.